4 Effective Exercises For Using Role-Playing As A Sales Training Tool

 What is sales role-playing?

-Sales role-playing is a vital tool used by sales leaders to develop and coach sales teams’ skill sets by closely replicating a real-life selling environment.
-So, therefore, it’s a game based on improvisation that allows you to coach sales reps through multiple scenarios.
-In particular, those that focus on objection handling or complex customer types.
+Sales role-playing is a vital tool sales leaders use to develop and coach sales teams’ skill sets by closely replicating a real-life selling environment.

 Also read: 7 Popular Sales Coaching Models All Managers Need To Know & Use